COVID-19 Updates and Impact on Operations - Learn More

 Carpet, Engineered, Hardwood, Laminate, Vinyl

-Please check out of detailled installation instructions "Finish With Flooring" section for complete installation details.
+Please check out of detailed installation instructions "Finish With Flooring" section for complete installation details.

 The ventilation system of your home recycles air causing pressure changes throughout the house.
 These pressure changes force air under baseboards, cracks, expansion gaps, cavities of studs, leaks from ducting etc...
 Do not seal or block the 1/4" gap in a way that prevents air from filtering underneath panels.
 When installing trim, it is best to raise the trim slightly above the finished flooring material, by approximately 1/8", to help encourage airflow.
 For basement conditions, proper ventilation and a dehumidifier is recommended to control temperature and humidity levels.

 Yes.
-Install DRIcore panels as recommended in our instruction sheets.
+Install DRICORE panels as recommended in our instruction sheets.
 For garage installations, panels must end a minimum 1ft from the garage door opening.
-Anchor panels with Tapcon type concrete fasteners at the leading edge, install a 7/8" transition strip to protect the edges of the panels, and anchor perimeter wall edge panels to the concrete floor every 2nd panel.
+Anchor panels with Tapcon type concrete fasteners at the leading edge, install a 3/4" transition strip to protect the edges of the panels, and anchor perimeter wall edge panels to the concrete floor every 2nd panel.

 No, but it is required in some installations.
 Below is a list of conditions that require fastening: